-Heart of London Business Alliance invites you to join our online symposium, celebrating the launch of our cultural strategy, the Cultural Heart of London.
+On Tuesday 29 September, Heart of London Business Alliance hosted an online symposium, celebrating the launch of our cultural strategy, the Cultural Heart of London.

 Download the Cultural Heart of London Cultural Strategy below.